 Cells, the smallest unit of living organisms, have a sophisticated mechanism for determining their fate.
 This mechanism can be imagined as a network resembles an electric circuit that connects genes and proteins.
 However, even after the entire human genome has been decoded, it is still difficult to identify all connections in networks containing more than 20,000 genes.
 As one of the showcases of these networks, we study signal transduction networks and clarify the relationship between the network structure, that is regulatory rules, the dynamics of molecules in the network and the cell fate.

-Our Laboratory has been carrying out researches to identify biological networks and regulatory principles using computational, theoretical and experimental approaches.
-Our research interest is to identify and reconstruct biological regulatory circuits from experimentally observable data using computational and theoretical approaches to reveal the mechanism of signal transduction networks, which determine cell fate in mammalian cells.
-For this purpose, we take both bottom-up kinetic analysis and top-down omics approaches.
-These approaches complement each other in order to understand objects at a system level.
+Our Laboratory has been carrying out researches to identify the regulatory principles of cell fate decisions by computational, theoretical and experimental approaches.
+For this purpose, we employ both bottom-up mechanistic mathematical modeling and top-down omics methods.
+These methods complement each other to understand the cells at the system level.